 ADA public comment: "The ADA believes the Environmental Protection Agency's new federal regulation represents a fair and reasonable approach to the management of dental amalgam waste," said Dr. Gary L. Roberts, ADA president, in a statement.
 "We believe this new rule, which is a federal standard, is preferable to a patchwork of rules and regulations across various states and localities."

 Links: The following links have been tested to be accurate, virus and scam free!

-i) Final rule: Effluent Limitations Guidelines and Standards for the Dental Category
+i) EPA Final Amalgam Separator Rule: Effluent Limitations Guidelines and Standards for the Dental Category

 ii) EPA Web site: Dental Effluent Limitations